briandailey/dailey.page/content/post/books-that-influenced-me-business-edition/index.md

 ## [The Manager's Path](https://www.goodreads.com/book/show/33369254-the-manager-s-path) by Camille Fournier

-This book is broken out in a way that matters most management careers: from individual contributor, to team lead, to manager of a single team, to multiple teams, and then finally a manager of managers.
-This was a book I kept constantly on hand as our company grew from 2 to 100 people.
-I found myself referencing it often.
+This book is broken out in a way that matches the trajectory of most careers in engineering management: from individual contributor, to team lead, to manager of a single team, to multiple teams, and then finally a manager of managers.
+This was a book I constantly kept on hand as our company grew and I found myself referencing it often.

 ## [High Output Management](https://www.goodreads.com/is/book/show/324750.High_Output_Management) by Andrew Grove